Woods cards highest score ever at 17, makes cut at Players

 Woods rebounded with two birdies on the front side, leading to a 1-under 71 and leaving him at 3-under 141 for the tournament.

-He was well back of the leaders, but felt he was still within range heading to the weekend.
+He was nine shots behind co-leaders Tommy Fleetwood and Rory McIlroy, but felt he was still within range heading to the weekend.

-“Everyone who makes the cut, anyone who makes the cut, has a chance to win this golf tournament,” Woods said.
+“Everyone who makes the cut, anyone who makes the cut, has a chance to win this golf tournament,” said Woods, who was tied for 39th.

 Woods was 5 under and tied for eighth, two shots off the lead at the time, when he approached the course’s signature hole.
 Thousands of fans surrounded the murky lagoon and were shocked when Woods’s wedge shot from 146 yards away strayed a little left, landed pin high and rolled off the green.
 It went through the rough, across a wood beam and plunked into the water.